kensanata/just-halberds/Knives.md

 [Simple Fantasy Adventure](https://winterstargames.itch.io/simple-fantasy-adventure), a different 2d6 game

-The images used are by Urs Graf.
+The cover image is by Alex Schroeder.
+The other images used are by Urs Graf.
 He lived in Solothurn, Switzerland, around 1485–1527/28.
 The images are in the public domain.
 I got them from the [online collection of the Kunstmuseum Basel](https://sammlungonline.kunstmuseumbasel.ch/eMP/eMuseumPlus ).

 ![Four well armed men playing the flute under a tree](images/Urs_Graf_Zwei_Eidgenossen_und_zwei_Landsknechte_blasen_die_Querpfeife_(1523).jpg)